chengkuanz/SimonGame/README.md

 ## Description

-This project is a Simon Game implemented in C++ using the SFML and TGUI libraries.
+This project is a Simon Game implemented in C++ using the [TGUI](https://tgui.eu/) and [SFML](https://www.sfml-dev.org/) libraries.
 In this game, players are required to memorize a sequence of colors and then replicate it correctly to proceed to the next cycle.
 The game becomes progressively harder as the sequence becomes longer with each level.

 ## Pictures
 ![ScreenshotOfSimonGame](Pictures/ScreenshotOfSimonGame.png?)